st3powers/bio5202/analysistutorial_example/OVERVIEW.md

 Powers SM.
-A shiny applications for rapid visualization of species occurrence databases.
+A shiny application for rapid visualization of species occurrence databases.

 Overview